Urban Sensing Using Existing Fiber-Optic Networks: Methods

 where $A(\omega;\mathbf{x}_i)$ and $A(\omega;\mathbf{x}_j)$ represent the energy of seismic waves at frequency $\omega$ at locations $\mathbf{x}_i$ and $\mathbf{x}_j$, respectively.
 The constant $C$ is an intercept term, and ${r}_{i,j} = |\mathbf{x}_i - \mathbf{x}_j|$ denotes the Euclidean distance between the two locations.

 In our analysis, seismic signals induced by trucks are utilized to estimate the attenuation factor because trucks are prevalent and strong seismic sources in all three studied regions.
-Also, the truck-induced seismic signals have a broader frequency band related to urban seismic sources compared to other sources such as trains or construction activities (Extended Data Fig. 3).
+Also, the truck-induced seismic signals exhibit a broader peak in the dominant frequency response compared to other urban seismic sources, such as trains or construction activities (Supplementary Fig. 4).
 The first step in estimating the attenuation factor involves transforming the truck-induced seismic signals to the frequency domain using a Fourier transform for each DAS signal.
 Based on Eq.~\ref{eq:logspectral}, $Q$ is then estimated by solving the following least square problem:

 where $A_0(\omega)$ is the reference power spectral density (PSD) of DAS signals at frequency $\omega$.
 This reference energy is computed as the average PSD from DAS channels located at a distance of 50 to 90 meters from the truck source to avoid signal clipping near the source that could underestimate the energy. $A_r(\omega)$ is the average PSD of signals from DAS channels within a distance of $r-d/2$ to $r+d/2$ from the reference signals' center, with $d$ set at 10 meters.
-Extended Data Fig. 5a-c show the attenuation of truck-induced seismic power in the 2.8-3.4 Hz range across the three studied regions.
-The plots in Extended Data Fig. 5d-f show the logarithmic spectral ratios at varying distances from the truck source, where the slope of the blue dashed line is proportional to $Q^{-1}$.
+This calculation also aids in assessing the sensing coverage of our DAS system for various urban seismic sources (Supplementary Fig. 5).
+Supplementary Fig. 6a-c show the attenuation of truck-induced seismic power in the 2.8-3.4 Hz range across the three studied regions.
+The plots in Supplementary Fig. 6d-f show the logarithmic spectral ratios at varying distances from the truck source, where the slope of the blue dashed line is proportional to $Q^{-1}$.
 The estimated attenuation quality factors for regions 1, 2, and 3 are 6, 8, and 14, respectively.

 It is important to note that DAS signal amplitude is influenced not only by subsurface structures but also by the ground coupling of the fiber-optic cable and the directional sensitivity of the wavefield.
 The lack of coupling data across the telecommunication network limits our ability to isolate attenuation solely attributed to subsurface structures.
 Furthermore, accounting for the directional sensitivity of the wavefield requires detailed information on source polarization~\cite{martin2021introduction}, which is often challenging to obtain for passive sources.
 Therefore, the attenuation determined reflects a composite effect of subsurface characteristics, cable coupling, and directionality.
 In this context, the derived $Q$ is an approximation for these multifaceted influences.